kookmin-sw/capstone-2024-2024-27/README.md

 ### Installing with VSIX package

 - npm i -g vsce
-- vsce package
-  There will be a codate-0.1.0.vsix
+- vsce package // (There will be a codate-0.1.0.vsix)
 - Go into the Extension Marketplace on the activity bar and find "Install from VSIX"

 ## 5. 기술 스택